 World Legacy Clash

 Cosmic CycloneBlack Rose Dragon or Vermillion Dragon Mech, but by the time you get them out, it might be too late.
 To prevent all the nasty Paleozoic Canadia and Drowning Mirror Force you use this spell!
-It’s quickplay, it banishes, it helps trigger lp based skills, such as Cyber Style or Bastions Field Spell skills.
+It’s quickplay, it banishes, it helps trigger lp based skills, such as Cyber Style.
 Run 2-3.

 Extra Deck Monsters

 Powered InzektronCrystron Citree by Crystron Rosenix ’s effect, or when you want to recycle Crystron Smiger form the banish pile (after using it for either Crystron Ametrix summon or Crystron Entry search).
 Has decent body and prevents ALL TYPES of damage.
-HIghly recommended running at 1.
+Run 1.

 Karakuri Shogun mdl 00 "Burei"Karakuri Strategist mdl 248 "Nishipachi", which on summon can change the battle position of any monster on the field.
 This effect is very powerful and can end your opponent's turn, and it is a free level 3 tuner as well, which can enable more plays on your turn.
 Burei is also a powerhouse as on your turn he can change the battle position of any monster, including your own, enabling many otks.
+However, in this meta, many decks can spam out enough monsters to overwhelm burei, and there are other synchro monsters worth using over him.
 Important note, if you chain your Citree or Rion effects to anything Burei will miss the timing and will not summon anything from the deck!